xLightsSequencer/xLights/README.txt

 2019.26 May 24, 2019
    -- enh (scott)   When prompting for missing audio include the original audio filename to make it easier to find -- enh (scott)   When audio is missing look down 1 folder and grab it from there if found -- enh (keith)   Add plugin functionality to xSchedule.
-See "Plugin Docuentation.txt" in github for the interface
+See "Plugin Documentation.txt" in github for the interface
 					specification.
 Also in github is a C# plugin wrapper with simple UI.
    -- enh (keith)   Move SMS Daemon to be an xSchedule plugin -- enh (keith)   Suport a "-shimmer" suffix on phonemes which will shimmer the phoneme mouth.
 This needs to be manually